 Facility: Regulated Sources

-Table 104 lists the emission units authorized for this facility.
+Table 104.A lists the emission units authorized for this facility.
 Emission units identified as exempt activities (as defined in 20.2.72.202 NMAC) and/or equipment not regulated pursuant to the Act are not included.

-Table 104: Regulated Sources List
+Table 104.A: Regulated Sources List